MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ## Design the flow

 Design the flow to meet the technical targets.
-You should familiarize yourself with flow design best practices so that you achieve the right end result.
+You should familiarize yourself with flow design best practices so that you achieve the right result.
 Build and test the flow.
 Iterate on the design until it meets the technical targets you established.

 ### Follow flow design best practices